francescozanoni/tutorials/personal_composer_repository.md

     }
     ```

-1. put you package into a directory named ***package-1.0.0***

-1. compress the directory into file ***package-1.0.0.zip***
+1. put you package into a directory named **package-1.0.0** and compress it into file **package-1.0.0.zip**

-1. upload package-1.0.0.zip file to a web server, e.g. at URL http://www.example.com/package-1.0.0.zip
+1. upload file package-1.0.0.zip to a web server, e.g. at URL *http://www.example.com/package-1.0.0.zip*

-1. create the repository main file packages.json, as follows:
+1. create the repository main file *packages.json*, as follows:

     ```json
     {